ObjColumnist/MCSMTabBarKit/README.md

 	[tabBarController setViewControllers:viewControllers];

-If you want to customize the `MCSMTabBarItemViews` in the Tab Bar, you can become the Tab Bar Controller's Datasource and Implement `tabBarController:tabBarItemViewForViewController:`
+If you want to customize the `MCSMTabBarItemViews` in the Tab Bar, you can become the Tab Bar Controller's Data Source and Implement `tabBarController:tabBarItemViewForViewController:`

-	@protocol MCSMTabBarControllerDatasource <NSObject>
+	@protocol MCSMTabBarControllerDataSource <NSObject>

 	@optional
 	- (MCSMTabBarItemView *)tabBarController:(MCSMTabBarController *)tabBarController tabBarItemViewForViewController:(UIViewController *)viewController;